BlueBrain/singlecell-emodel-suite/README.md

 **Runs cells from stand-alone packages**

 EModelRunner is a python library designed to run the cell models provided by the Blue Brain portals in a simple and straightforward way.
-The cells models that EModelRunner can run are created by [e-model-packager](https://github.com/BlueBrain/e-model-packager).
+The cell models that EModelRunner can run are created by [e-model-packager](https://github.com/BlueBrain/e-model-packager).

 ## BlueNaaS-SingleCell